lucaong/lucaongaro.eu/source/blog/2018-07-31-delayed-jobs-with-rails-and-rabbitmq.html.markdown

 ---

-I recently had the need to schedule background jobs with a specified delay into the future from a _Ruby on Rails_ application.
-I had to implement a retry mechanism with exponential backoff, so I needed to be able to express something like "execute job X, but wait Y seconds before doing so".
+I recently had the need to schedule background jobs with a specified delay into the future from a Ruby on Rails application.
+I had to implement a retry mechanism with backoff, so I needed to be able to express something like "execute job X, but wait Y seconds before doing so".
 Clearly, I needed this mechanism to be non-blocking: if a job is scheduled 5 minutes in the future, the workers should be free to process other jobs in the meantime.